About CENELEC

 Ivelin Burov, Bulgaria

+Mr Ivelin Burov has an extensive experience in standardization.
+An engineer by training, with 40 years of professional experience, he has worked for 23 years at BDS, the Bulgarian Standardization Body.
 He has been Chairman of BDS’s Governing Board since 2006.
 Previous to that, he was BDS’ President from 2002 to 2006.
 He was Vice-President of the Committee for Standardization and Metrology (CSM) and State Agency for Standardization and Metrology (SASM), the Bulgarian standardization organisations before BDS, between 1997 and 2001 and President of SASM from 2001 to 2002.
 He also served for 6 years as member of the National Accreditation Council to the Bulgarian Accreditation Body – Executive Agency “Bulgarian Accreditation Service (BAS)” and was the Bulgarian representative in international (ISO & IEC) and European (CEN & CENELEC) standardization management bodies.
 Mr Burov is also Chairman of TÜV Rheinland Bulgaria’s Committees of impartiality to the Product Certification Body and Management Systems Certification Body.
-He was elected as CENELEC Board Member for a two-year mandate starting in January 2023.
+He has been CENELEC Board Member since January 2023.

 Enda McDonnell, Ireland